 And feel free to post any other suggestions/questions about the game!
 Excited to play a year long game with folks.

-Our current list of players: (feel free to request to join if you find this later!)
+Our current list of players in turn order: (feel free to request to join if you find this later!)

 Want to join when free: